-I earned my PhD in Healthcare Management and Economics from The Wharton School of the University of Pennsylvania, and my BS in Management Science and BS in Writing from the Massachusetts Institute of Technology (MIT).
+I earned my PhD in healthcare management and economics from The Wharton School of the University of Pennsylvania and my BS in management science and a BS in writing from the Massachusetts Institute of Technology.

 What are your research interests?

 My research focuses on improving the quality of healthcare.
 One stream of my work focuses on examining how we can measure quality in mobile health (mHealth).
 Another stream of my work focuses on assessing the performance of quality improvement programs in high-cost areas of medicine, such as cardiology, oncology, and radiology.